-As a mom, what Olivia wants most in this world is for her child to feel safe, secure, and loved.
-Olivia’s journey at Youville Centre has allowed her to provide opportunities for her son to grow, thrive, and learn; and she has become a strong, confident parent and young woman with a bright future ahead of her.
+As a mom, what Skylar wants most in this world is for her child to feel safe, secure, and loved.
+Skylar’s journey at Youville Centre has allowed her to provide opportunities for her son to grow, thrive, and learn; and she has become a strong, confident parent and young woman with a bright future ahead of her.

-When you choose to make a donation to Youville Centre each Mother’s Day in our annual campaign, your contribution is making it possible for young moms like Olivia to succeed in ways they never thought possible.
-The impact of your gift doesn’t stop there; you are also making a healthy, bright future possible for the children of Youville’s young moms — children like Olivia’s son Augustus.
+When you choose to make a donation to Youville Centre each Mother’s Day in our annual campaign, your contribution is making it possible for young moms like Skylar to succeed in ways they never thought possible.
+The impact of your gift doesn’t stop there; you are also making a healthy, bright future possible for the children of Youville’s young moms — children like Skylar’s son Theo.

 “It takes a village to raise a child” is not just a saying at Youville Centre — it’s a reality.
 You are part of our village, and we could not continue to provide opportunities for improved mental health, education, and child development for the moms and children at Youville Centre without your help.

 Here is Skylar’s story — please consider giving a gift so that young moms and children at Youville Centre can continue to benefit from the same opportunities she and her son were able to access.
 Click here to donate now.

 I am a mother.
 And like all mothers, my dream for my son is to live a happy and healthy life.
 I want nothing more than for him to have a bright future.

 Thanks to Youville Centre, that dream is now a possibility.

 My life wasn’t good in high school.
 I made a lot of bad decisions and I hung out with the wrong people…it was a really difficult time for me.

 Then at only 15 years old, I got pregnant.
 I was fortunate that my family was supportive of me and my choice to have my baby.
 I’m so grateful to them because so many other girls in my situation have no support.